ga-wdi-quizzes/week-08/README.md

 Of the three following options, which is the most "correct" way of organizing the files that make up an Angular app?
 Why is this option considered "better" than the other two?

 **Your answer:**
+Example B is most correct because it contains all the files associated with creating a basic Angular app such as the js folder, artist folder, and songs folder.
 > ...